bronson113/mktmpdir/README.md

 # mktmpdir
-Create a temperary directory so you can test stuff without worrying where to store it
+Create a temporary directory so you can test stuff without worrying where to store it

 ## Installation